Free to listen & subscribe podcast with award winning artists Can Art Save Us?

 Zita Holbourne, multi-award winning artist, poet, senior Trade Unionist.

-Momentum Consultancy in Ireland, has included the podcast in their EU course for Social / Cultural Service Educators and Managers.
-This is part of Activate, promoting social prescribing across Europe.
-It's a joy to share the diverse voices, insights and evidence of all the artists in this important space. www.socialprescribers.eu/introduction-to-social-prescribing-course/
+Momentum Consultancy in Ireland, included the podcast in their EU course for Social / Cultural Service Educators and Managers.
+This is part of Activate, promoting social prescribing across Europe. www.socialprescribers.eu/introduction-to-social-prescribing-course/

 Paula has contributed to published research with the European Cultural Foundation in a hybrid lab, “Cultural Creative Spaces and Cities."
 This explored the critical role of Arts & Culture in communities for social cohesion and democracy.